bibhutirajbhandari/Bibhuti_Portfolio/README.md

 # Portfolio

+Hi, I am Bibhuti!
+I am an euthusist for Web and App Development and intrigued in AI.

 # [Project 1: Project Title Generator](https://github.com/bibhutirajbhandari/Project-Title-Generator)
 * Created a tool that generates random titles for an inspo on CSS projects
 * An interaractive single website hosting title generation using html, css and javascript